-Sweden Takes on the ICE BOX Challenge: Building for a Sustainable Future
+Sweden takes on the Ice Box Challenge: Building for a Sustainable Future

-The ICE BOX Challenge is a global initiative that has been organized in over 17 cities worldwide for the past 18 years.
+The Ice Box Challenge is a global initiative that has been organized in over 17 cities worldwide for the past 18 years.
 It aims to raise awareness of sustainable construction and energy efficiency.
 Now, IG Passivhus Sverige has brought this challenge to Sweden, where the concept of the Passive House started in the 1980s.

 – IG Passivhus Sverige

 The competition, which integrates five of the UN’s Sustainable Development Goals, involves storing two one-ton blocks of ice in a purpose-built mini-house for a month.
 One of the houses is built according to national energy standards, while the other is a sustainable, energy-efficient, and circular house with the lowest possible climate impact.
-At the end of the competition, which will culminate in a ceremony on 6 June 2025, the mini-houses will be opened to measure how much ice has melted in each.
+At the end of the competition, which will culminate in a ceremony on the 6th of June 2025, the mini-houses will be opened to measure how much ice has melted in each.
 The results will clearly illustrate how different building standards impact energy consumption and sustainability.

 – Simone Kreutzer Wesslund, CEO IG Passivhus Sverige